Welcome to icliniq.com.

 2. Have good protein rich diet.

 3. Keep yourself hydrated.
-Drink at least 5-6 liters of water per day.
+Drink at least 21 to 25 cups of water per day.